• Skip to primary navigation

 Jump to Recipe Jump to Video Pin Recipe

-Well these vegan peanut butter cups are an easy and delicious recipe to make at home—perfect for chocolate lovers, just like my Vegan Chocolate Peanut Butter Fondue or Vegan Chocolate Hazelnut Fondue.
+These vegan peanut butter cups are perfect for chocolate lovers, just like my Vegan Chocolate Peanut Butter Fondue or Vegan Chocolate Hazelnut Fondue.

-Whether you’re a beginner or an experienced baker, this classic treat is simple to whip up and guaranteed to impress.
+This classic treat is simple to whip up and a vegan dessert guaranteed to impress.
 Ahh, "peanut butter and chocolate together at last." ...I had to say it.
 So nostalgic.

 Jump to: